 Reduce drive time

 Whether you live in New York, Los Angeles or points in between, finding an available parking spot can eat up a good amount of your valuable time.
 Enter the ParkMe app.
 This handy service will show you available garage and street parking either immediately around you or anywhere you search on their map, along with the cost for each one.
-The app lists over 28,000 locations across 7 continents, and you can set it to look for either daily or monthly parking.
+The app lists over 84,000 locations in more than 64 countries, and you can set it to look for either daily or monthly parking.

 You can filter your search by either garage or street parking, as well as cheapest or closest spaces.
 Still can't decide?
 Tap the ParkMe button at the bottom of the screen and the app will recommend the cheapest option in the area.